tf/pageflow-react/docs/guides/creating_page_types.md

 ## Creating the Ruby Plugin

-Finally, we need to create a plugin class in our engine's Ruby code that user's of our plugin can reference in their Pageflow initializer:
+Finally, we need to create a plugin class in our engine's Ruby code that users of our plugin can reference in their Pageflow initializer:

 ```ruby
 # rainbow/lib/rainbow/some_plugin.rb